Which version of MySQL is production-ready (GA)?

 MySQL 5.5 achieved General Availability (GA) status with MySQL 5.5.8, which was released for production use on 3 December 2010.

 MySQL 5.1 achieved General Availability (GA) status with MySQL 5.1.30, which was released for production use on 14 November 2008.
+Active development for MySQL 5.1 has ended.

 What is the state of development (non-GA) versions?